tagae/eclectex/README.md

 ### Git-managed projects

+Start by adding eclecTeX as a remote repository:

+    git remote add eclectex git@github.com:tagae/eclectex.git

-You can import selected parts of the library into your project through a sparse checkout of submodules.
+You can then pull any branch of the library you need:

-To start with, enable sparse checkouts in your repository:

-    git config core.sparsecheckout true

-Add the repository from which you want to fetch the files:

-    git remote add eclectex https://github.com/tagae/eclectex.git
+    git pull eclectex document-keywords

-Specify the components you want as part of the sparse checkout:

-    echo "boilerplate.sty" >> .git/modules/eclectex/info/sparce-checkout

-Pull the code (and repeat whenever needed):

-    git submodule update
+Each branch automatically includes needed dependencies.